nickkuijpers/laravel-custom-post-manager/README.md

 ], 'public/css/vendor/niku-cms/niku-cms.css');
 ```

 In the config/niku-cms.php you will see a demo variable.
-If you enable this, you can open up the cms by requesting the following url:
+If you enable this, you can open up the cms by requesting the following url.
+The variable will be dynamically added
+to the Vue component and will be used as the post type for saving the post.
+To see the power of the post types, try changing the {post_type} variable into something like
+'post' and you will be adding and listing posts to the 'post' post type in the database.
 ```
 http://domain.com/niku-cms/demo/{post_type}
 ```